aaronkollasch/photomanager/README.rst

 `This command is only needed if you want to specify a non-default hashing algorithm or timezone.`

+Supported hashes are blake2b-256 (the default) and sha256.
+These are equivalent to ``b2sum -l 256`` and ``sha256sum``, respectively.
+BLAKE2b is recommended as it is faster (and stronger) than SHA-2, resulting in noticeably faster indexing/verification on fast storage, and less CPU usage on slow storage.

 ::

     Usage: photomanager create [OPTIONS]